-When HUS causes mild kidney failure, close attention to the patient, especially to fluid volume, may be all that is necessary for adequate treatment.
+When HUS causes mild kidney failure, fluid volume management may be all that is necessary for adequate treatment.
 When it causes severe kidney failure (when kidney function is less than 10 percent of normal), dialysis may be needed to do the work of the kidneys.
 Different forms of dialysis may be used depending on each individual's needs.
 Most HUS patients that require dialysis ultimately recover their kidney function.

 What are the chances of recovery from HUS?

 More than 85 percent of patients with the most common form of HUS recover complete kidney function.
 However, even with full recovery, there is the chance for high blood pressure or other kidney problems in the years ahead.
 In general, the outlook in HUS is related to the severity of involvement of other organs such as the brain, pancreas, liver, or heart.

 If one child in a family has had HUS, are others likely to get it?

 Because the most common form of HUS is due to a bowel infection, other family members or close personal contacts can acquire the infection and develop HUS.

 Although there is still much to do, there has been a significant increase in understanding the underlying cause of HUS and the processes that contribute to kidney damage.
 Medications designed to prevent the absorption of the E. coli bacterial toxins in children with HUS are currently being studied in clinical treatment trials.